alexmstancu/simple-atm/README.md

 Operations 2, 3, 4 are not allowed to be carried out without first authenticating into the system.

-Once a user is authenticated, he is allowed to carry out a single operations out of the 3 aforementioned, after which he will be 'deauthenticated' automatically (most ATMs function like that, or at least they did some time ago, they would allow to: enter the card -- which in our case, is simulated by the account number --, enter the pin, either see the balnce or withdraw and then they would throw the card out).
+Once a user is authenticated, he is allowed to carry out a **single** operation out of the 3 aforementioned, after which he will be **'deauthenticated' automatically** (most ATMs work like that, or at least they did some time ago, they would allow to: enter the card -- which in our case, is simulated by the account number --, enter the pin, either see the balnce or withdraw and then they would throw the card out).

 While a user is authenticated into the ATM with his accountNumber & pin, another user trying to authenticate with the same credentials will not be permitted.
 A single user of an account is allowed to be logged into the system.

-The app exposes a REST endpoint for each of the 4 operations, which will be details in the **REST endpoints** section below.
+The app exposes a REST endpoint for each of the 4 operations, which will be detailed in the **REST endpoints** section below.

 ## Tech stack
 1. maven as build tool